MomentaiBro/frontpage/README.md

 </div>
 <div align="left">
 </br>
 LALIHO!
-My name is Alexader 🌻 but please call me Xan.
+My name is Alexander 🌻 but please call me Xan.
 </br>
 </br>
 Forever curious and ready to learn something new, I'm a software engineer with an exuberant personality and a passion for ideas!
 I'm inspired by my love for helping others, collecting stories, and those little moments where a code hasn't been working all day and you FINALLY figure it out.